 Ask the teacher if it would be helpful to have extras of any of the other basics supplies on hand.

 A number of states have “tax-free” days during back-to-school season, when state sales taxes are lifted.

 This list is meant as a general guide to get you started.
 Every teacher’s list is a little different.
 Some recommend specific brands, such as Fiskars scissors for example, or sizes.
-Some recommend buying in larger quantities than we’ve listed here.
+Some recommend buying in larger quantities than we’ve listed.
 Many will give you a shorter list.
 So check in with the teacher.